 On entering the system at level 5, Post-Leaving Certificate students may use this qualification to move to higher education, mainly through the Higher Education Links Scheme.
 This scheme means that students are able to apply for places on CAO courses which includes level 8 courses.
 Applicants submit an application to the CAO by February 1st but there is no guarantee of a place.
 However, it does mean that students will have a chance to compete on the basis of their QQI qualification instead of their Leaving Cert results.
-At the moment, 642 CAO courses accept any QQI level 5 qualification for places.
+Presently, over 600 CAO courses accept any QQI level 5 qualification for places.
 Some courses require the qualification to be in a specific area or that it contains certain subjects.

 So students with a level 5 qualification have two ways in which to apply for a course; through the CAO, where their qualification is given a points score, or by applying for a ‘linked’ course; where a number of places have been set aside for QQI (formerly FETAC) applicants.